Kitchen Extension Builders in Woolwich (SE18)

 Greenwich Council covers Woolwich.
 The Royal Arsenal conservation area has specific requirements, but most residential streets further from the river are outside it and standard permitted development applies.
 The Thames gravel subsoil in SE18 generally provides stable foundations, but properties on reclaimed land near the river may need additional ground investigation.
 If your property is near the Crossrail development, check whether any construction easements affect your rear garden before designing an extension.

-Thames riverside flood risk, Royal Arsenal conservation, and Crossrail uplift
+Thames flood risk, reclaimed land, and Royal Arsenal conservation requirements

 Kitchen Extensions in Woolwich: What's Included